queens.utils package#

 Parameters:

-• tempering_parameter (float) – Parameter between 0 and 1 that controls the interpolation between logpdf0 and logpdf1.
+• tempering_parameter – Parameter between 0 and 1 that controls the interpolation between logpdf0 and logpdf1.
 A value of 0.0 corresponds to logpdf0, while a value of 1.0 corresponds to logpdf1.

 Returns: